mir-group/nequip/README.md

 ## Tutorial

-The best way to learn how to use NequIP is through the [Colab Tutorial](https://bit.ly/mrs-nequip).
-This will run entirely on Google's cloud virtual machine; you do not need to install or run anything locally.
+The best way to learn how to use NequIP is through the [tutorial notebook](https://colab.research.google.com/github/mir-group/nequip-tutorial/blob/main/NequIP_Tutorial.ipynb).
+This will run entirely on Google Colab's cloud virtual machine; you do not need to install or run anything locally.

 ## References & citing